catara/rocksmith-custom-song-toolkit/README.md

 	0.7.6 (20.02.2020) Fixes after reintegration of base changes 0.7.7 (20.04.2020) Fixes & improvements around internal duplication and filters (tons tons tons of fixes and polishing of existing "features", all params are in the Groups table)
+	1.0 b1 (11.01.2021) Adding Pitch Shift instructions based on E standard or DropD 1.0 b1 (29.02.2021) Making Param sorted by type and configurable in the DB 1.0 b2 (29.03.2021) backend fixes
+	1.0 b3 (29.05.2021) Add DLCs directyly intro GAmes fiels (songs.psarc and implicitely the hsan into cache.psarc)
+	1.0 b4 (29.07.2021) moved to .NET6 as to allow development in windows for ARM (Apple,etc.)added SQLite capabiltites (removes dependency on ACCESS on Windows for ARM as sometimes not being detected)
+	1.0 b5 (09.10.2022) startup/dependencies improvements, weekly dyanmic last 5 in monthly hot list and sqlite further integration
+	1.0 b6 (9.03.2023) Finalising addings songs directly to CACHE (Pc works, targetting Ps3 and Ps4)
-	1.0 b1 (11.01.2021) Adding Pitch Shift instructions based on E standard or DropD 1.0 (xx.04.2021) Released on Customforge and GitHub Release "tab" (2 versions one w all 3rd party software, one without; can be installed/decompressed and quickly used; 1 60sec video describing why you should use this)
+	1.0 b7(xx.04.2023) Released on Customforge and GitHub Release "tab" (2 versions one w all 3rd party software, one without; can be installed/decompressed and quickly used; 1 60sec video describing why you should use this)
-	1.1 (xx.06.2021) Reactivating Spotify checks
+	1.1 (xx.06.2023) Reactivating Spotify checks

 # Implementation Tracking for the Main Features:
 		+1.
 Ability to Generate a Database with all DLC